-What is the role of CRM in marketing?20 May 2019
+What is the role of CRM in marketing?11 Jan 2021

-In the world of marketing, there are a lot of tools out there ready to help, from content delivery systems to graphics and photo editors to market research.
-But in order to get the great content out to the right people at the right time, you need a CRM system.
+In the world of marketing, there are a lot of tools out there ready to help.
+They could be content delivery systems or graphics and photo editors to market research.
+Getting great content out to the right people at the right time – that’s where CRM for marketing comes into play.

-Being able to target the right people at the right time is the benefit everyone thinks of when they think about how CRM systems support marketing.
+Being able to target the right people at the right time is the benefit everyone thinks of when they think about how CRM with marketing go hand in hand.
 But it goes beyond just segmenting your data and scheduling your emails.

-When your CRM sits at the heart of your business, all your current and potential client data will be at your fingertips.
+With CRM at the heart of your business, all your current and potential client data will be at your fingertips.
 From new leads delivered straight from your website to your system all the way through to customers who have been with you for years.
 All that rich data, just waiting to be used.

-Targeting your recepients will also, of course, come down to identifying who has actually OPTED IN to receive communications from you.
-Tracking these kind of GDPR opt ins and communication permissions has to be a central part of your data management these days—another way a good CRM system will support your marketing team.
+Targeting your recipients also comes down to identifying who has actually opted in to receive communications from you.
+Tracking GDPR opt ins and communication permissions has to be a central part of your data management these days—another example of how integral CRM in marketing has become.

 GDPR: your data, your rules